-We may also collect sensitive information, such as membership of a trade union or professional association, and health information in respect of contractors and prospective employees.
+We may also collect sensitive information, such as membership of a trade union or professional association, and health information (for example for the purposes of contact tracing related to Covid-19, or if you access our sites or operate our equipment).
 We will only collect this type of personal information with your consent.

 We usually collect personal information directly from you unless it is unreasonable or impracticable to do so or unless otherwise expressly authorised by you.
 When we collect personal information, we may do so when you communicate or interact with us, such as when you: